Every Monday evening opposite Coventry City Council, Cheryl pulls up with her team of vigilant volunteers.

 It’s 6:30pm and, although half an hour early, a crowd has gathered waiting for the imminent arrival of God’s Coffee Shop.

-Cheryl Soonius, Director, is here with her crew and they’re immediately greeted with open arms from the hungry crowd; even given a hand setting up shop.
+Cheryl Soonius, Director, is here with her crew and they’re immediately greeted with open arms from the hungry crowd; they’re even given a hand setting up shop!